You’re nearing the end of your pregnancy, and you’re READY to hold your baby in your arms, right?

 There are two kinds of fruits that pregnant women swear by when it comes to inducing labor.
 One is papaya, and the other is pineapple.
 The most noteworthy of these is pineapple which contains an enzyme called Bromelain.
 You’ll only find this enzyme in fresh pineapple.
 Bromelain helps soften your cervix and stimulate the smooth muscles to get labor started.

 As for papaya, you have to eat the fruit before it’s ripe to get the benefits of the enzyme called papain.
 The more the papaya ripens, the less papain it contains.
-Aim for green papaya, as is mentioned in the recipe below.
-You make it spicy and you can really kickstart labor!
+Aim for green papaya, as is mentioned in the recipe below to induce labor.
+You make food spicy and you can really kickstart labor!

 Also, there is latex in the papaya fruit, but it’s found more in the leaves.
 Research shows that the latex in the papaya acts as prostaglandin and oxytocin.
 It’s known to induce contractions.
 As a result, it’s a good alternative to the oxytocin that you’d receive in the hospital.
 But of course, it’s not a 100% guarantee.
 Green papaya is just something to try when you’re a little overdue.